 - Apple - the global technology giant provides a range of sales opportunities for those enthusiastic about connecting customers and businesses to its products.
 To get onto the UK Apple Store Leader Program, you'll need to be a natural leader with a good degree and a passion for Apple.
 This two-year programme involves rotation across different functions within the company's retail stores, with a focus on leadership.

 - BT - to join this long-established communications company as a sales graduate, you'll be expected to rotate across a number of different teams as you sell products and services to businesses ranging from small start-ups to large organisations.
-While on the BT Sales Graduate Programme, you'll be mentored by a senior manager and supported by their network of graduates.
+While on the BT sales graduate scheme, you'll be mentored by a senior manager and supported by their network of graduates.

-- Virgin Media - during the two years of the Virgin Media Business Sales Graduate Scheme, graduates will rotate across areas such as wholesale, enterprise and the public sector, successfully managing customer relations and achieving the ISSM Diploma in Sales and Marketing along the way.
+- Virgin Media - during the two years of the business sales graduate scheme, graduates will rotate across areas such as wholesale, enterprise and the public sector, successfully managing customer relations and becoming a master of B2B sales.

 Consumer goods and retail

 The sale of fast-moving consumer goods (FMCG), such as chocolate and soft drinks, in large quantities can result in significant profits.
 So it's no surprise to find that large businesses are constantly on the lookout for new sales talent to reach new markets.
 Here are some examples of consumer goods manufacturers and retailers that take on graduates for their training programmes:

 - Diageo - working directly with customers to maximise sales, you'll be responsible for promoting the company's iconic brands, including Baileys, Guinness and Smirnoff, if you make it onto the three-year sales graduate programme.